PandiPanda69/edu-isen-tp-ap4/2025/TP6-DFIR.md

 - A spreadsheet editor (Excel, Open Office, ...)
 - What you learnt during the module ;

 This exercise expects a group of 5 students to send a report explaining how you got the results.
+The report can be written in French or in English.

+>[!WARNING]
+>The use of a LLM would result in penalities.

 Good luck & have fun.